 If you are looking for information on de-icers, follow this link.

-Moving from a start-up operation here in Quebec and Ontario two years ago, they were so successful that they have a manufacturing plant right in Quebec starting up in mid December of 2020.
+Moving from a start-up operation with a Swiss product here in Quebec and Ontario in 2017, they were so successful that they built a manufacturing plant in Quebec which started up in December of 2020.
 As this catches on I am suspecting that the municipalities will start switching from salt for our sidewalks to more effective, longer lasting and natural wood chips.
+Some are experimenting with it near the river where the salt is an ecological problem.
+Since the chips can be spread by a standard municipal salt spreader, there is no new investiment needed.
+Salted areas need to be resalted quickly, the wood chips last a lot longer.
 We will be seeing more of Eco-Ice Grip.

-You can contact EcoIceGrip themselves for more information or to be put on a list to receive information when a retailer is open near their postal code.
+You can contact EcoIceGrip themselves for more information or to be put on a list to receive information when a retailer is open near your postal code.

 info@ecoicegrip.com or 844-ICE-GRIP (844-423-4747)